ap-atul/8-Puzzle/README.md

 Required a total of 16 steps.

 ```
-3. You can create your one test cases to check
+3. You can create your own test cases to check

 ## Error
-If you occurred on a test case that does not solved by the code and is possible to solve, then raise an issue
+If you occurred on a test case that is not solved by the code, then raise an issue